Earliest Family Migrants

 In 1621, just after the first Thanksgiving, the Fortune arrived with our ancestor, Robert Hicks.

 In 1623, the Anne arrived with further direct ancestors, John and Ann Perkins Doane, Margaret Hicks (wife of Robert) and their children Samuel and Phebe, Nicholas Snow who later married Constance, and Edward Bangs and Rebecca Hobart Bangs with two children including daughter Apphia.

-Later, perhaps 1625 or 1632, John's brother Henry Howland came to the colony, married and became an migrant ancestor also.
+Later, perhaps 1625 or 1632, John's brother Henry Howland came to the settlement, married and became an ancestor also.